thundergolfer/ai-enablement-stack/README.md

 1. Fork the repository
 2. Add logo under the ./public/images/ folder
 3. Add your tool in the appropriate category in the file ai-enablement-stack.json
-4. Submit a pull request
+4. Submit a PR with a compelling rationale for its acceptance

 ## AGENT CONSUMER LAYER